Art

 The exact time of the blue hour varies by region and depends on the time of year and the temperature of the weather.

-Buildings and streetlights are already on in cities, making it a perfect time for urban and city photography.
+Buildings and streetlights are already on in cities, making it a perfect time for urban and city photography and urbexing.
 Because of the various shades of sky and color saturation, it is also perfect for landscape photography.

 Since the blue hour falls during civil twilight, it will be a fine time to photograph the moon.